Aaron Sawyer, Red Light Management

 As in-person shows return, going hybrid means there’s no limit to the number of fans who artists and venues can welcome aboard for unique experiences just like this one.
 In fact, as the smoke clears and we leave the pandemic behind, the future of live music is just beginning to reveal itself.

 If you’re ready to amplify your next in-person festival or concert with virtual fan experiences, hit us up!
-Get in touch via the form below to reimagine your next concert with Mandolin Live+.
+Get in touch via the form below to reimagine your next concert with Mandolin Fan Experiences.
 A member of our Industry Relations team will be more than happy to share best practices and build an experience that works for you.